rtrlib/handbook/source/intro.rst

 In combination with a BGP prefix origin validation scheme a router is able to verify received BGP updates without suffering from cryptographic complexity.

-The RTRlib is a lightweight C library that implements the RPKI/RTR protocol for the client end (i.e., routers) and the proposed prefix origin validation scheme.
+The RTRlib is a lightweight C library that implements the RPKI-RTR protocol for the client end (i.e., routers) and the proposed prefix origin validation scheme.
 The RTRlib provides functions to establish a connection to a single or multiple trusted caches using TCP or SSH transport connections, and further allows to determine the validation state of prefix to origin AS relations.

-The image in :numref:`overview` shows a typical RPKI deployment, where trusted cache server collect ROAs from global RPKI repositories of RIRs, such as RIPE and APNIC.
+The image in :numref:`overview` shows a typical RPKI deployment, where trusted cache servers collect ROAs from global RPKI repositories of the RIRs, such as RIPE and APNIC.
 Each local RPKI cache periodically updates and verifies the stored ROAs, and pushes the preprocessed data to connected RPKI enabled BGP routers using the RTR protocol.